 • a note has been introduced to clarify the meaning of the term "price sensitive information" in the context of the Model Code; and

 • a time limit has been imposed on an issuer to respond to a director's request to deal and on the director to deal (if he so chooses) once clearance is given.

 Coming into effect

-Please click HERE to see other amendments to the Listing Rules.
+Please click HEREHERE to see the amendments to the Listing Rules.

 For and on behalf of